Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 1. Gonococcal cervicitis

-The main symptom of gonorrhea in women is a specific vaginal discharge.
-In addition, there may also be pain in the lower abdomen.
+The main symptom of gonorrhea in women is specific vaginal discharge.
+In addition, pain in the lower abdomen may also occur.

 3. Gonococcal vaginitis.